GLOBAL MARKETS-Stocks higher, safe-haven U.S. debt slides

 For the euro zone as whole, January’s flash euro zone purchasing managers index pointed to more weakness ahead for a region already mired in recession.
 But it also pointed to improvement later in the year.

-“The pace of recession is clearly easing,” said Marco Valli, chief euro zone economist at UniCredit.
+“The main story is that the pace of recession is clearly easing,” said Marco Valli, chief euro zone economist at UniCredit.

 The data showed the contrasting fortunes of Germany and France, with German activity at its strongest levels in a year and the French PMI at its lowest level since March 2009.